 Why do I have to set a PIN twice on apps from same publisher?

 MAM (on iOS/iPadOS) currently allows application-level PIN with alphanumeric and special characters (called 'passcode') which requires the participation of applications (i.e. WXP, Outlook, Managed Browser, Yammer) to integrate the Intune APP SDK for iOS/iPadOS.
-Without this, the passcode settings are not properly enforced for the targeted applications.
+Without this, the passcode settings aren't properly enforced for the targeted applications.
 This was a feature released in the Intune SDK for iOS/iPadOS v.
 7.1.12.

 In order to support this feature and ensure backward compatibility with previous versions of the Intune SDK for iOS/iPadOS, all PINs (either numeric or passcode) in 7.1.12+ are handled separately from the numeric PIN in previous versions of the SDK.
-Therefore, if a device has applications with Intune SDK for iOS/iPadOS versions before 7.1.12 AND after 7.1.12 from the same publisher, they will have to set up two PINs.
+Therefore, if a device has applications with Intune SDK for iOS/iPadOS versions before 7.1.12 AND after 7.1.12 from the same publisher, they'll have to set up two PINs.

-That being said, the two PINs (for each app) are not related in any way i.e. they must adhere to the app protection policy that's applied to the app.
+That being said, the two PINs (for each app) aren't related in any way i.e. they must adhere to the app protection policy that's applied to the app.
 As such, only if apps A and B have the same policies applied (with respect to PIN), user may set up the same PIN twice.

 This behavior is specific to the PIN on iOS/iPadOS applications that are enabled with Intune Mobile App Management.
 Over time, as applications adopt later versions of the Intune SDK for iOS/iPadOS, having to set a PIN twice on apps from the same publisher becomes less of an issue.
 Please see the note below for an example.